flatiron/director/README.md

 SugarSkull uses <b>HTML5 pushState</b> and falls back to older techniques to support all browsers.
 More specifically...

-We divide the url into two parts.
+If a browser supports HTML pushState, then the physical part of the URL changes, this is nice for the user because it's very readable. if not, we divide the url into two parts.
 First the server-side (everything before the '#'), and then the client-side (everything after the '#').
 The second part is called the HashRoute.
 The hash route looks like this...<br/>
 <img src="https://github.com/hij1nx/SugarSkull/raw/master/img/hashRoute.png" width="598" height="113" alt="HashRoute">
 <br/>
 Sugarskull keeps track of what happens to the url, if it changes, we fire off some function(s) that you have specified.

-SugarSkull applies itself to an object literal and...

 **Easy client-side routing!**

- - Uses HTML5 but falls back to other techniques to support older browsers.
+ - Uses HTML5 pushState but falls back to other techniques to support older browsers.
  - Bookmarking support.

  - On-Route.
 A list of functions to fire when the route is hit.
  - After-Route.
 A list of functions to fire when leaving a particular route.
  - Run-Once!
-Specify if the functions should be fired only once.
+Specify if the functions should be fired only once for a particular route.
+ - Retire a whole route, view retired routes, and bring routes out of retirement.

  - After-All-Routes.
 A list of functions to fire when leaving a particular route.
  - On-All-Routes.
 A list of functions to fire when leaving a particular route.

 **SugarSkull tries to address the following issues with as few moving parts as possible...**